-The All-Time Best Burns of NYT Book Reviewer Michiko Kakutani
+The All-Time Best Burns of New York Times Book Reviewer Michiko Kakutani

 Jack’s “melancholic logorrhea” might yield some useful therapeutic results, but in terms of storytelling, it makes for a tedious, self-indulgent and cruelly eye-glazing read.

-The real problem with “NW” has less to do with ambition than with vision, energy and generosity of spirit…the people in this book are more stereotypes than individuals, more ham-handed cartoons than emotionally detailed human beings.
+The real problem with “NW” has less to do with ambition than with vision, energy and generosity of spirit … the people in this book are more stereotypes than individuals, more ham-handed cartoons than emotionally detailed human beings.
 Its narrative feels at once perfunctory, jerry-built and weirdly contrived.

 The Dying Animal, Philip Roth, 2001